eamozheiko/HiLocus/README.md

 ### hilocus stat

-First module - ```hilocus stat``` obtain some key features of the quality of Hi-C libraries that may affect the accuracy of translocation detection.
+First module - ```hilocus stat``` obtain some key features of the quality of Hi-C libraries which may affect the accuracy of translocation detection.

 Key features of Hi-C quality: